Namespace Standard · Draft for Comment

 3.3 Naming Rules

-• Each component must be between 2 and 64 characters
+• Each component MUST be between 2 and 64 characters inclusive.

-• The root scheme dillweed:// is reserved and governed solely by the DNSO
+• The root schemes dillweed:// and dllwd:// are reserved and governed solely by the DNSO.

-• Version suffixes may be appended using a colon: dillweed://tools.search.web-retrieval:v2
+• Version suffixes may be appended using a colon: dllwd://tools.search.web-retrieval:v2.

 § 04